 What’d He Wear?

 The one constant of Joubert’s wardrobe throughout Three Days of the Condor is a brown velvet trilby with a textured tan-on-burgundy band.
 The hat evokes the look of a traditional Bavarian Tyrolean hat, nodding to Joubert’s own vaguely Teutonic origins.

 Joubert also wears a pair of large square-framed tortoise glasses that would aid the “precision” that he so values.

-When Joubert treks to Chevy Chase and confronts Turner at gunpoint, he wears a winter-appropriate black-and-cream houndstooth check wool topcoat with a broad Ulster collar.
+When Joubert treks to Chevy Chase and confronts Turner at gunpoint, he wears a winter-appropriate dark brown-and-cream houndstooth check wool topcoat with a broad Ulster collar.

 The single-breasted knee-length coat has three buttons down the front, slanted welt pockets along the sides for his hands, and a single back vent that extends to his waist.
 The set-in sleeves are belted a few inches in from each cuff with straps that each adjust through a buckle.

 Barely seen is the odd jacket that Joubert wears under his coat, a light brown single-breasted jacket with slim notch lapels and square-cut lower quarters.